What to know before selling a property off market in 2024

 house for sale by owner

-Why do owners sell off market?
+Why owners sell off market

 Although some real estate agents may advise their clients to avoid off-market listings, there are several potential advantages to selling off market: